mayer-doa-coder/ParaBounce-Projectile-Motion-Simulator/README.md

 # ParaBounce Projectile Motion Simulator

 An interactive, physics-based projectile motion simulator built with Next.js and TypeScript.
-Experience real-time visualization of projectile trajectories with customizable parameters and a unique squid-themed interface.
+Experience real-time visualization of projectile trajectories with customizable parameters and a unique squid game themed interface.

 ## How It Works